Accutrix/roblox.py/README.md

 ##### Methods:
 - getAllies() - gets all the allies of the group (returns an array of "Group" objects)
 - getEnemies() - gets all the enemies of the group (returns an array of "Group" objects)
+- getPosts(sortOrder, limit) - gets all the posts of the group within the limit, and in the given sort order "Asc" or "Desc" (returns an array of "GroupPost" objects)

 #### GroupRole: